• cyral 9 months ago

 Sounds a lot like Android and Google: you can have the source, but good luck without our services!

-• AlienRobot a day ago
+• AlienRobot 9 months ago

 While I agree with Matt's thoughts on Wordpress I don't like this sort of public shaming.
 If you post this kind of thing, it burns bridges that you can't mend later.
 How can the two organizations reconciliate after this?